michaeltoohig/pwa-map-test/README.md

 Question becomes to I keep everything frontend?
 I believe I have to at least keep nakamal names, locations on frontend.
 Perhaps in future when opening more detailed information about a nakamal that would fetch from API then cache results for awhile.
 Any future plans for live updates would be websockets or something along those lines to just make an event occur on the map but only when it is live.

-nakamal's data on the screen?
-  - Side bar with or without tabs
-    - Is a good idea but requires organizing data into a side bar nav or a custom card element that behaves like a navbar
-  - Bottom sheet again with or without tabs
-    - Another good choice but I would like the map to adjust to fit the space left over or it would cover the map on smaller screens
-  - Large popup with card embeded
-    - Maybe best for mobile and to show some details before committing to opening a full screen view on the mobile device
-  - Modal/Dialog
-    - I don't like covering the map but perhaps for mobile or after confirming to view additional details we open a dialog that blocks the map to focus on the details view.

 ## Map Notes